The Limits of Knowing Yourself

-This week, I read an interesting article in The Atlantic called You Don’t Know Yourself as Well as You Think You Do by Julie Beck.
-She observes how much of modern life seems to be pushing us to know and examine ourselves in ever greater detail—therapy, personality tests, tracking our steps, our sleep, our moods.
+Writing in The Atlantic, You Don’t Know Yourself as Well as You Think You Do, Julie Beck observes how much of modern life seems to be pushing us to know and examine ourselves in ever greater detail: therapy, personality tests, tracking our steps, our sleep, our moods.
 Journaling.
 The idea that if you’re not actively working to understand yourself, you’re falling behind.

-She quotes Socrates himself: “The unexamined life is not worth living.”
+She quotes Socrates: “The unexamined life is not worth living.”

 Yet Beck’s central argument is that we don’t know ourselves as well as we think—and that we don’t need to.
 In fact, letting go of the need to fully know ourselves might lead to a little more peace, flexibility, and even integrity in our lives.